 Comments

-This treatment was particularly fast acting.
+This course of acupuncture was particularly fast acting.
 It can take up to six or more sessions in some cases.
-Note also that it took three days for this man to feel the effect from his acupuncture treatment.
-This is extremely common – there appears to be a three day delay in response to the majority of acupuncture treatment for chronic conditions.
+Note also that it took three days for this man to feel the effect from his acupuncture.
+This is extremely common – there appears to be a three day delay in response to the majority of acupuncture for chronic conditions.

 Case Study 2